phac-nml/irida/CONTRIBUTING.md

 -------------------------
 * Ask usage questions on __ADD FORUM LINK HERE__
 * Email the IRIDA developers at IRIDA-mail@sfu.ca
-* Report bugs, suggest features, or contribute code at on [GitHub](http://github.com/phac-nml/irida)
+* Report bugs, suggest features, or contribute code on [GitHub](http://github.com/phac-nml/irida)
 * Chat with the developers on [Gitter](https://gitter.im/irida-project/)